Puerto Rico: Architecture

-During the 1940s, sections of Old San Juan fell into disrepair, and many renovation plans were suggested.
+During the 1940s, sections of Old San Juan fell into disrepair, and many renovation plans were suggested in the following decades and into the present.
 There was even a strong push to develop Old San Juan as a "small Manhattan".
 Strict remodeling codes were implemented to prevent new constructions from affecting the common colonial Spanish architectural themes of the old city.
 When a project proposal suggested that the old Carmelite Convent in San Juan be demolished to erect a new hotel, the Institute had the building declared as a historic building, and then asked that it be converted to a hotel in a renewed facility.
 This was what became the Hotel El Convento in Old San Juan.
 The paradigm to reconstruct and renovate the old city and revitalize it has been followed by other cities in the Americas, particularly Havana, Lima and Cartagena de Indias.

-Ponce Creole is an architectural style created in Ponce, Puerto Rico, in the late 19th and early 20th centuries.
+Ponce Creole is a unique architectural style created in Ponce, Puerto Rico, in the late 19th and early 20th centuries.
 This style of Puerto Rican buildings is found predominantly in residential homes in Ponce that developed between 1895 and 1920.
-Ponce Creole architecture borrows heavily from the traditions of the French, the Spaniards, and the Caribbean to create houses that were especially built to withstand the hot and dry climate of the region, and to take advantage of the sun and sea breezes characteristic of the southern Puerto Rico's Caribbean Sea coast.
+Ponce Creole architecture borrows heavily from the traditions of France, Spain and the Caribbean vernacular to create houses that were especially built to withstand the hot and dry climate of the region, and to take advantage of the sun and sea breezes characteristic of the southern Puerto Rico's Caribbean Sea coast.
 It is a blend of wood and masonry, incorporating architectural elements of other styles, from Classical revival and Spanish Revival to Victorian.

 Arts

 Puerto Rican art reflects many influences, much from its ethnically diverse background.
-A form of folk art, called santos evolved from the Catholic Church's use of sculptures to convert indigenous Puerto Ricans to Christianity.
+A form of folk art, called santos evolved from the Catholic Church's use of sculptures to convert Indigenous Puerto Ricans to Christianity.
 Santos depict figures of saints and other religious icons and are made from native wood, clay, and stone.
 After shaping simple, they are often finished by painting them in vivid colors.
 Santos vary in size, with the smallest examples around eight inches tall and the largest about twenty inches tall.
 Traditionally, santos were seen as messengers between the earth and Heaven.
 As such, they occupied a special place on household altars, where people prayed to them, asked for help, or tried to summon their protection.

 Also popular, caretas or vejigantes are masks worn during carnivals.
 Similar masks signifying evil spirits were used in both Spain and Africa, though for different purposes.
 The Spanish used their masks to frighten lapsed Christians into returning to the church, while tribal Africans used them as protection from the evil spirits they represented.
 True to their historic origins, Puerto Rican caretas always bear at least several horns and fangs.
 While usually constructed of papier-mâché, coconut shells and fine metal screening are sometimes used as well.
 Red and black were the typical colors for caretas but their palette has expanded to include a wide variety of bright hues and patterns.